Mylo19984/fpl-data-pipeline/README.md

 - ict_index varchar(10) NULL
 - value_ply numeric(18, 2) NULL
 - CONSTRAINT pk_player_week_id PRIMARY KEY (element_, round_gw)

+One extra table is available in ED - mylo.player_stat_dm; I am currently working into filling this data into fact table; but joining data is complex, thus it is in the development stage.

 ## Files are separated in few groups
 - code for airflow dags